-- Fencing, scoreboards, and structures in athletic fields may be utilized for customary signs and shall be directed solely towards users of the athletic field.
-Such individual signs, whether temporary or permanent, shall not exceed 32 square feet in size and shall be permitted by the Administrator in the manner of other permanent, attached (on-structure) signs under D-918K, without amendment to the conditional use permit so long as compliance with all standards in this UDO are met. - 2.
-All structures including signage, scoreboards, fencing, and facilities shall comply with all standards prescribed in this UDO. - 3.
+- 1. Fencing, scoreboards, and structures in athletic fields may be utilized for customary signs and shall be directed solely towards users of the athletic field.
+Such individual signs, whether temporary or permanent, shall not exceed 32 square feet in size and shall be permitted by the Administrator in the manner of other permanent, attached (on-structure) signs under D-918K, without amendment to the conditional use permit so long as compliance with all standards in this UDO are met. - All structures including signage, scoreboards, fencing, and facilities shall comply with all standards prescribed in this UDO. - 3.
 Notwithstanding the provisions of this subsection, nothing in this section shall be construed to authorize or otherwise permit the erection of a billboard or sign that is independent of any fencing, scoreboard, backstop, announcer's booth, or concession stand existing within the athletic field. - K. Schools.
 Union County Public Schools (UCPS) is currently subject to 13 different sets of local land use regulations (12 different municipalities and Union County).
 Regulations vary from jurisdiction to jurisdiction, making it difficult to build new schools, renovate existing schools or locate mobile units in a consistent, timely, and cost-effective manner.
-As a part of the Union County Board of Education's adopted "Building Program Cost Saving Principles", UCPS is endeavoring to establish a standard zoning classification and standardized requirements for school construction regardless of the school's locale in Union County.
-Such standardization will result in: (i) equitable school facilities throughout the county; (ii) more efficient permitting of school facilities; and (iii) cost savings for the benefit of the taxpayers of Union County. - 1.
-UCPS staff will involve local municipal staff early in the site selection process.
+As a part of the Union County Board of Education's adopted "Building Program Cost

+Saving Principles", UCPS is endeavoring to establish a standard zoning classification and standardized requirements for school construction regardless of the school's locale in Union County.
+Such standardization will result in: (i) equitable school facilities throughout the county; (ii) more efficient permitting of school facilities; and (iii) cost savings for the benefit of the taxpayers of Union County.

+- I. UCPS staff will involve local municipal staff early in the site selection process.
 The local municipal staff will make recommendations regarding target sites or areas within their respective jurisdictions that are suitable for school uses.
-Pursuant to state statute, final decisions regarding the selection of school sites are made by the Union County Board of Education. - Allow all new schools, additions or renovation uses by right with supplemental standards.
+Pursuant to state statute, final decisions regarding the selection of school sites are made by the Union County Board of Education. - 2.
+Allow all new schools, additions or renovation uses by right with supplemental standards.
 This will eliminate the costly and time-consuming discretionary (CUP/SUP) zoning process and site-by-site negotiations.
 All local government entities benefit by having expectations regarding school design and construction identified in advance. - 3.
 Jurisdictions may consider an optional CZ review process if unique conditions exist as determined by the zoning/planning administrator.
 The administrator shall consider if the proposed project poses a negative impact on the public health and safety. - 4.
 Supplemental standards shall include: - a.
-Exterior of buildings: - i.
-Exterior building materials shall be limited to masonry brick (brick or prefinished block), natural or synthetic stucco, prefinished insulated or non-insulated metal panel system, prefinished metal fascia and wall coping, standing seam metal roof (for sloped roof only), painted hollow metal and/or prefinished aluminum door and window frames, glass, painted or prefinished steel. - ii.
-UCPS staff will work with municipality staff to follow any requirements of municipality "special overlay districts" as it relates to the exterior design of the facility. - iii.
+Exterior of buildings: - 1.
+Exterior building materials shall be limited to masonry brick (brick or prefinished block), natural or synthetic stucco, prefinished insulated or non-insulated metal panel system, prefinished metal fascia and wall coping, standing seam metal roof (for sloped roof only), painted hollow metal and/or prefinished aluminum door and window frames, glass, painted or prefinished steel. - 2.
+UCPS staff will work with municipality staff to follow any requirements of municipality "special overlay districts" as it relates to the exterior design of the facility. - 3.
 Exterior of buildings will be articulated to enhance the area of the site. - b.
-Mobile classrooms (MCR):
+Mobile classrooms (MCR): - I. MCR's shall be located in rear yard if possible.
+If rear yard cannot accommodate the MCR's then they can be placed in the side yard.
+MCR's can be placed in the front yard only if the MCR's cannot be accommodated in the rear or side yards. - 2.
+MCR underpinning and crawl spaces shall be screened. - 3.
+Landscaping/planting shall be provided between the MCR and any adjacent roads from which the MCR's are visible.